-After separation, your FEHB coverage continues at no cost for 31 days.
+After separation, your group health insurance continues at no cost for 31 days.
 In addition, if you file an election with the separating agency and you pay both the employee and employer cost (plus 2 percent administrative cost), your current plan, or another Federal Employees Health Benefits plan you may choose, can be continued temporarily for 18 months.
+When the group coverage ends, you have a right to convert it to non-group coverage.

-When the group coverage ends, you have a right to convert it to nongroup coverage if offered by your health plan or you can enroll on or off the Health Insurance Marketplace.
-If you retire under a retirement system for Federal employees, you can continue your FEHB health insurance into retirement, provided you qualify for an immediate annuity and you were enrolled for the 5 years of service immediately before retirement, or - if less than 5 years - for all service since your first opportunity to enroll.
+If you retire under a retirement system for Federal employees, you can continue your group health insurance into retirement, provided you qualify for an immediate annuity and you were enrolled for the 5 years of service immediately before retirement, or - if less than 5 years - for all service since your first opportunity to enroll.
 As a retiree, you would pay the same contribution for health insurance as active employees do.